Jan 23, 2023

 Newtonshow’s CNY Camp is designed to make learning about this exciting and colourful festival as much fun as possible.
 Kids will learn about the origins of the festival including its mythical tales (such as the legend of the monster Nian who gave rise to the tradition of wearing red and lighting firecrackers), its modern customs (such as the giving of ‘ang pao’ or red envelopes), legendary and real-life dragons, and how planet Earth was formed and what its future may look like.

 During the camp kids will discover topics as diverse as Chinese inventions, Guinness World Records, aerodynamics, and dinosaurs, and get the opportunity to make their own 3D dragons.
 There will be plenty of hands-on activities (including slime, bubble and gem workshops) as well as the chance to make magic potions and take part in a science battle and domino competition!
-And of course the zodiac animal for 2021, the ox, will feature throughout.
+And of course the zodiac animal for 2023, the rabbit, will feature throughout.
 As with all Newtonshow camps, lunch and 2 snacks will be provided for all participants and two-way bus transportation, via our preferred school bus company, is available on request.

 The latest articles